-Also, included in the liability for unpaid claims are undiscounted estimates of incurred but not reported (IBNR) losses based on historical experience as calculated by an independent actuary.
+Also, included in the liability for unpaid claims are undiscounted estimates of incurred but not reported (IBNR) losses based on historical experience as estimated by an independent actuary.
 The Association provides liabilities for loss adjustment expenses by estimating future expenses to be incurred in settlement of the claims provided for in the reserve for losses.

-Management believes that the provisions for losses and loss adjustment expenses at June 30, 2019 reflect management's best estimate of the ultimate net losses and loss adjustment expenses as reviewed by an independent actuary.
+Management believes that the provisions for losses and loss adjustment expenses at June 30, 2020 and 2019, reflect management's best estimate of the ultimate net losses and loss adjustment expenses.
 Since the provisions are necessarily based on estimates, the ultimate liability may be more or less than such provisions and could be material.